tweag/chainsail-resources/examples/soft-kmeans/README.md

 We recently released our first public version of the service, which you can read about more in our [annoucement blog post](https://www.tweag.io/blog/)[Change the link to the announcement blog post].
 We also wrote a series of blog posts about MCMC sampling algorithms, the fourth and last of which describes the core algorithm of Chainsail itself, [Replica Exchange](https://www.tweag.io/blog/2020-10-28-mcmc-intro-4/).

-Finally, to know more about soft k-means and gaussian mixture, we again recommend the chapter 9 of *Christopher M. Bishop*'s book *Pattern Recognition and Machine Learning*, and the [Stan documentation](https://mc-stan.org/docs/2_21/stan-users-guide/soft-k-means.html), that is also full of other similar or more advanced example models.
+Finally, to know more about soft k-means and gaussian mixture, we again recommend the chapter 9 of Christopher M. Bishop's book *Pattern Recognition and Machine Learning*, and the [Stan documentation](https://mc-stan.org/docs/2_21/stan-users-guide/soft-k-means.html), that is also full of other similar or more advanced example models.